IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/BaseConfiguration.md

 ??? question "BP quiz question"
     Several BP quiz questions will come from the **OpenShift web console**.
 When taking the BP quiz make sure the ITZ environment is still active and keep this demonstration script open.

-3. Notice all the routes that are currently defined in the b2bi Project, there are 15 of them
+3. Notice all the routes that are currently defined in the b2bi Project, there are approximately 15 of them

 ![](_attachments/OSB2BiAllRoutes.png)